-Stack parameters are not applicable for Source-wide Conditions.
+Stack/Vent Restrictions are not applicable for Source-wide Conditions.

-At the time of the inspection, TES has a consent order from the EPA that states TES cannot accept any deliveries of petroleum coke unless the facility installs a continuous Federal Equivalent Method (FEM) real-time particulate matter

-(PM-10) monitor and at least one FRM PM-10 filter-based monitor operating every third day at the facility.
+TES has a consent order from the EPA that states TES cannot accept any deliveries of petroleum coke unless the facility installs a continuous Federal Equivalent Method (FEM) real-time particulate matter (PM-10) monitor and at least one FRM PM-10 filter-based monitor operating every third day at the facility.
 As of this date, TES has not installed the required PM-10 monitors and does not currently have petroleum coke stored at the site, nor currently use petroleum coke as fuel for the boilers.